 Data has been extracted from SAP for all equipment that would map to the specified categories, or other switchgear categories that have been defined by Ausgrid.
 This includes attributes such as object type, operating voltage, location, status, commissioning dates and decommissioning dates.
 Valid records have then been manually mapped to the defined categories using these attributes.
 Age profiles for each category are then generated by filtering on Commissioned equipment only.
 For a couple of categories there are a relatively significant number of records without commissioning dates.
-These numbered have been smoothed proportionately over all years prior to 2012, with the proportion based on the number of assets installed in each year over total assets installed prior to 2012.
+These numbered have been smoothed proportionately overall years prior to 2012, with the proportion based on the number of assets installed in each year over total assets installed prior to 2012.
 This is due to the inclusion of data which does not have installation dates populated for assets commissioned prior to 2012.

-Data for economic life mean and standard deviation has been obtained using the same data set but filtering on the retired and decommissioned assets only, and where the decommissioned date was between 1/7/2009 and 30/6/2014.
+Data for economic life mean and standard deviation has been obtained using the same data set but filtering on the retired and decommissioned assets only, and where the decommissioned date was between 1/7/2009 and 30/6/2015.
 Records without commissioning date or decommissioning date, or where decommissioning date <= commissioning date have been removed from the calculations.
 Standard MS Excel functions for mean and population standard deviation have been used to obtain the required figures.
-For a couple of categories there is insufficient data to generate a reliable output, so data from another asset category has been used if it is considered that it is representative (eg. only differs by voltage level).
+For a couple of categories there is insufficient data to generate a reliable output, so data from another asset category has been used if it is considered that it is representative (eq. only differs by voltage level).

-This data is stored in file "Switchgear list for age profile 2014.xlsx"
+This data is stored in file "Switchgear list for age profile 2015.xlsx"

 For age profile information or Luminaires, Lamps and Brackets categories, corresponding data for all commissioned lights (excluding Rate 3 lights) has been extracted from SAP PM (in file "Streetlight Asset Data.xlsx").
-This has then been merged with data provided from GIS on major roads (file "Major Road poles GIS.txt"), to allow the provision of data in the 6 categories required.
+This has then been merged with data provided from GIS on major roads to allow the provision of data in the 6 categories required.

 For age profile information on Poles, data has been extracted from SAP PM for all commissioned poles that are classified as being solely for public lighting purposes (file "SL Poles for Age Profile.xlsx").
 Again this data has been merged with the data provided from GIS on major roads to allow the split between major and minor roads to been supplied.

-For the economic life information for the streetlight components (lamps, luminaires, brackets), data was extracted for each respective component where the effective date for the component was within the 2013 financial year, but the light had been commissioned prior to that year (ie. to identify those replaced in the year but existed prior).
-This is held in file "SL component economic life information.xlsx".
-As the data for the previous installed component is overwritten during the component replacement, database change records were required to be extracted to provide the necessary information.
-As such change record extracts were obtained, for each of the component categories, for those lights identified as having the component changed within the 2013 financial year.
-These change records (stored in file "SL component change records for Economic life calcs.xlsx") were then used to calculate the age of the component at the time of being changed.
+For the economic life information for the streetlight components (lamps, luminaires, brackets), data from the 2014 Reset RIN has been used, as it is not expected to have changed materially.
+This data is based on change records in the SAP PM system, however. as the data for the previous installed component is overwritten during the component replacement, database change records were required to be extracted to provide the necessary information.
+Change record extracts were obtained, for each of the component categories, for those lights identified as having the component changed within the 2015 financial year.
 The assumptions within this data were that data was not included if the new effective date was the same as the old effective date, and for lamps the data was excluded if the old effective date was prior to 1/7/2009 (as these are considered to be data anomalies as the effective date for lamps during replacement has only been updated after that date).
+Again this data has been merged with the data provided from GIS on major roads to allow the split between major and minor roads to been supplied.
+Data with 'Unknown' categories were proportioned between the two categories (Major & Minor).